ArielMant0/RustChess/README.md

 # RustChess
 Chess game in Rust using Vulkan Graphics API

-We have a basic structure of the chess game.
+We have the basic functionalities of a chess game as a console application.
-It is possible to move pieces and they are idicated by Letters on the Console.
-You can play against a human enemy.
-And it is possible to win.

-TODO:
+--> Players can only make valid moves
+--> Opponent pieces can be captured
+--> Players can lose when their King is in check and cannot be saved in one move

+TODOs:
-Fix gameplay Errors (movement bugs)
+Fix Rook Bug (movement bug)
-Use Vulkan
+Intergrate Vulkan Visualization
-Intersectiontest for Models and Fields
+Intersection Tests for Models and Fields
-create 3D Models
+Create 3D Models
 Animation, not actually Animations, but a function that changes the position of a piece slowly rather then instantly move the piece.
-Dumb KI
-advanced KI
+AI Player (dumb and smart)